Occupied: Reception

 "It is certainly a shame that, in the year of the 70th anniversary of the victory in World War II, the authors have seemingly forgotten the Soviet Army's heroic contribution to the liberation of northern Norway from Nazi occupiers, decided, in the worst traditions of the Cold War, to scare Norwegian spectators with the nonexistent threat from the east."
 The Russian embassy had been informed in an early stage of the work on the series.

 The circumstances depicted in Occupied have been compared to Russia's invasion and annexation of Crimea in 2014 and more recently to the Russian threats toward Ukraine before the 2022 war.

+Occupied also casts the integrity of Green politicians in a bad light, and portrays the European Union commissioners as devious and hypocritical.